Pixel Vault's Origin Story

 What are CryptoPunks?

 CryptoPunks are a collection of 10,000 pixelated characters and one of the early NFT collections.
 They’re widely seen as being historically significant for their role in igniting the popularity and growth of NFTs.
-For more on this and a backstory of the CryptoPunks, Sandra Upson’s piece ‘The 10,000 Faces That Launched an NFT Revolution’ is a great read.
+For more on this and a backstory of the CryptoPunks, Sandra Upson’s piece ‘The 10,000 Faces That Launched an NFT Revolution’arrow-up-right is a great read.

 The question he asked was:

-GFunk: “What if we could create a narrative behind these stagnant on-chain assets, that drove value beyond the collectability standpoint?” (source: Every Punk has a story: GFunk and the PUNKS Comic | PROOF)
+GFunk: “What if we could create a narrative behind these stagnant on-chain assets, that drove value beyond the collectability standpoint?” (source: Every Punk has a story: GFunk and the PUNKS Comic | PROOF)arrow-up-right

 And just like that, the concept of Pixel Vault was born.